11yo goes missing, last seen at address in Hamilton

 Police have appealed to the public for information on missing Hamilton child, Unity.

-In an alert issued via Facebook today at about 12pm police said the 11-year-old was last seen at an address on Peachgrove Road, Hamilton on Saturday, March 2.
+In an alert issued via Facebook today at about noon, police said the 11-year-old was last seen at an address on Peachgrove Road, Hamilton on Saturday, March 2.

 Police and Unity’s family have concerns for her welfare.

-If you have seen Unity or have any information on Unity’s whereabouts, please contact police on 105 and quote file number 240306/6298.
+If you have seen Unity or have any information on her whereabouts, please contact police on 105 and quote file number 240306/6298.

 Stay up to date with the Waikato Herald